mb-07fw/CMRenderer/README.md

 # CMRenderer

-This project is a rendering framework I am implementing in C++ to learn graphics programming in depth.
+This project is a rendering framework / primitive game engine I am implementing in C++ to learn graphics programming in depth.
 I have plans for portability, but the project is currently only buildable on Windows, and with MSVC bias.

-The project also current relies heavily on D3D11, and will terminate at runtime if not supported.
+The project also currently relies heavily on D3D11, and will terminate at runtime if not supported.
+(Cross platform is yet to be implemented)

 ## Prerequisites:
 - A C++ compiler supporting C++20.